 The Oregon Acoustic Neuroma Center at The Oregon Clinic

-The mission of the OANC is to provide the highest quality, comprehensive multimodality treatment for patients with acoustic neuromas and other skull-base tumors.
-Our goal is to preserve hearing and facial nerve whenever possible by using the most up-to-date and comprehensive treatments available.
+The mission of the OANC is to provide the highest quality, comprehensive multimodality treatment for patients with acoustic neuromas and other skull-based tumors.
+Our goal is to preserve hearing and facial nerves whenever possible by using the most up-to-date and comprehensive treatments available.

 Our physicians are Oregon’s experts in successfully addressing acoustic neuroma, with experience in over 600 cases.
 All cases are reviewed by Medical Directors in the areas of neuro-otology, neurosurgery and radiation oncology.
 Our multimodality approach allows us to provide coordinated, comprehensive treatment resulting in improved outcomes and more immediate care.